JaKooLit/NixOS-Hyprland/README.md

 - join my discord channel [`Discord`](https://discord.com/invite/kool-tech-world)
 - Feel free to copy, re-distribute, and use this script however you want.
 Would appreciate if you give me some loves by crediting my work :)

-#### ⏩ Contributing
+#### ✍️ Contributing
-- As stated above, this script does not contain actual config files.
-The only objective of this repository is to get my configuration working with as few issues as possible.
+- As stated above, these script does not contain actual config files.
+These are only the installer of packages
 - If you want to contribute and/or test the Hyprland-Dotfiles (development branch), [`Hyprland-Dots-Development`](https://github.com/JaKooLit/Hyprland-Dots/tree/development)
+- Want to contribute on KooL-Hyprland-Dots Click [`HERE`](https://github.com/JaKooLit/Hyprland-Dots/blob/main/CONTRIBUTING.md) for a guide how to contribute
+- Want to contribute on This Installer?
+Click [`HERE`](https://github.com/JaKooLit/NixOS-Hyprland/blob/main/CONTRIBUTING.md) for a guide how to contribute

 #### 👍👍👍 Thanks and Credits!